 Tanzania has started to build many secondary schools, but there is a lack of highly qualified (especially female) teachers, and of learning materials.
-This is compounded by school-going costs and long distances in rural areas, and the fact that the teaching language currently switches from Swahili to English at secondary level.
+The fact that the teaching language currently switches from Swahili to English at secondary level is a particular challenge.
 Without access to resources and support, children find it very hard to acquire the literacy and language skills required to learn and pass their exams.
-We started addressing these issues through trained Teacher Mentors, who work across government partner schools, identifying new ways of helping girls to pass their exams in a context where 49% of students fail.
+We started addressing these issues through trained Teacher Mentors, who work across government partner schools, identifying new ways of helping girls to pass their exams in a context where 50%6 of students fail.

-Teacher Mentors are now being joined by Learner Guides - young women in our CAMA alumnae network, who return to local schools to support vulnerable children with life skills, study skills and literacy training.
-Learner Guides understand the barriers imposed by poverty, having lived it.
+Teacher Mentors are now being joined by Learner Guides - young women in the CAMFED Association (CAMA), who return to local schools to support vulnerable children with life skills, study skills and literacy training.
+Learner Guides understand the barriers imposed by poverty from their own lived experience.
 As peer role models and mentors, they are transforming prospects for young people.

-We provide textbooks for all our partner secondary schools, as well as individual “My Better World” workbooks for the students supported by Learner Guides.
-We are also starting to introduce e-readers to provide targeted, relevant materials to students in support of a new literacy curriculum, delivered by Learner Guides.
+We provide textbooks for a significant number of our partner secondary schools, as well as individual ‘My Better World’ workbooks for the students supported by Learner Guides.
+We have also introduced e-readers to a significant number of our partner schools to provide targeted, relevant materials to students in support of a new literacy curriculum, delivered by Learner Guides.